kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 4. [Go timerwheel](https://github.com/RussellLuo/timingwheel)

 ##### Metrics
-We propose to add metrics that could expose the performance health of the controller including and not limited to: skew, queue depth, job failures, job successes etc.
+We propose to add metrics that could expose the performance and health of the controller including and not limited to:
+- Skew (actualJobCreationTime-expectedJobCreationTime)
+- Queue depth (pending CronJob and Job entries in the Queue)
+- Job failures (counter)
+- Job successes (counter)
+- API server errors (counter)
+- Job scheduling latency (podCreationTime - jobCreationTime)

 ### Add .status.lastSuccessfulTime